Silverune/PicoPlant/README.md

 ### Other - Necessary Evils
 While not key elements, the following are also required for the project:
-1. **5V DC Power Supply** (the RPIPW requires 3.3V but the display is a 5V device so needs this extra voltage) https://amzn.to/3lhiHTq  Alternatively, I could have used a boost converter such as the TPS61200, LTC3525, MAX1724/MAX756 or MCP1640.
+1. **5V DC Power Supply** (the RPIPW requires 3.3V but the display is a 5V device so needs this extra voltage.
+Total current draw is only in the order of 40mA) https://amzn.to/3lhiHTq  Alternatively, I could have used a boost converter such as the TPS61200, LTC3525, MAX1724/MAX756 or MCP1640.
 All of these ICs are specifically designed to provide voltage boosting capabilities within the scope of the project.
 However, as I already had a 5V source this was not required.
 If only powering the RPIPW from the 3.3V USB source this may be of interest (while adding slightly to the complexity).
 2. **2.1mm Female Power Jack** for connecting the power to the board https://amzn.to/3YWlJdS
 3. **Protoboard** for soldering everything together https://amzn.to/3JfQLax / https://core-electronics.com.au/protoboard-63-row.html
 4. **Hookup Wire** (I used solid core) to hook everything up https://amzn.to/3yDnwJN